 It is important that watercourses are maintained to ensure that they have maximum capacity and efficiency to convey water and therefore cope during adverse weather.

-If you own land or property next to a river, stream or ditch you are a ‘riparian landowner’.
+If you own land or property adjoining, above or with a watercourse running through it, you have certain rights and responsibilities.
+In legal terms you are a 'riparian landowner'.

 The responsible party for a watercourse is generally the riparian landowner.
 Where a boundary between two landowners is defined in the deeds as a watercourse, a landowner owns up to the centre of that watercourse, and as such is responsible for its maintenance.